 What Is Bird Flu?

-But unlike human flu bugs, H5N1 bird flu does not spread easily from person to person.
-The very few cases of human-to-human transmission have been among people with exceptionally close contact, such as a mother who caught the virus while caring for their sick infant.
+Bird flu, or avian influenza, is a viral infection spread from bird to bird.
+The most common kind of bird flu is the H5N1 strain.
+It's mostly a threat to birds and doesn’t spread easily among people, but there was a major outbreak of bird flu in people in 2014.
+The very few cases of human-to-human transmission were among people with exceptionally close contact, such as a mother who caught the virus while caring for their sick infant.

 How Do Humans Get Bird Flu?

 People catch bird flu by close contact with birds or bird droppings.

 People don't catch the virus from eating fully cooked chicken or eggs.